tytydraco/yessleep/out/The_Girl_I_see_on_my_commute_never_leaves_the_train_Part_2.md

 “And what’s stopping you from doing that to me?”

 He let out a roaring laugh, it was almost human but it was spliced with what sounded like metal scratching and ripping fabric.
-Following his expression of amusement, I saw him reach out his finger, and it grew until it grazed my adam’s apple.
+Following his expression of amusement, I saw him reach out his finger, and it grew longer and longer until it grazed my adam’s apple.

 “I’m bored.
 I’ve grown tired of simply devouring.
 I want to watch you wiggle and squirm in my presence.
 I want to see you barely get away.
 I want you to fear me.”